Frequently Asked Questions

 I was told I am not physically qualified for the NROTC program, what can I do?

 You will not receive a NROTC scholarship unless you are found physically qualified for the NROTC program.
-It is imperative that you become physically qualified before commencement of classes.
+It is imperative that you are physically and medically qualified before the beginning of classes.
 If you are attempting to gain a waiver for some disqualifying physical condition and you start classes at the university, you will be responsible for payment of tuition, fees and books for that semester.
 If you are later found physically qualified for a NROTC scholarship during that same semester (i.e. your waiver is granted), your tuition, fees and book expenses can be reimbursed (case by case basis).
 If you are found not physically qualified for the NROTC program, tuition, fees and book expenses will not be reimbursed.
 If you are not sure if you are physically qualified or if you need information on how to get a waiver, please contact NSTC or the recruiter who helped process your application.

 What happens if I am a College Program Midshipman and don’t get a scholarship?